-Jo was a herding dog, bred to master the conditions in the Australian outback.
+Jo was a herding dog, bred to master the Australian outback.
 I could just see her standing on the vast terrain, perched proudly above a herd of sheep.
-She had the emotional perception of a human being.
-She watched our mannerisms for behavioral clues, and she responded to every change in voice and tone.
+She had the perception of a human being, listening closely and watching our mannerisms for behavioral clues.
 Whenever I spoke, Jo picked up my meaning instantly.

 Sauntering off the leash, Jo edged through the trees, watching her step as she ventured out onto a cliff of stone.
 I followed her, admiring the way her paws moved across the rocks.
 Dogs were always so present, devoting themselves to the challenge of the moment.
 In a few steps, we reached the open sky.